getsentry/sentry-docs/src/docs/product/performance/resources.md

 You can click on a column header to change how the table is sorted.
 Sort by requests per minute to see the most frequently loaded resources or by average duration to see the slowest-loading resources.

+You can also filter resources by domain, type, page it's found on, and whether it has render blocked.

 To view more details, click on a resource from the table to open its **Resource Summary** page.

 <div style="position: relative; padding-bottom: calc(50.86013462976814% + 41px); height: 0;"><iframe src="https://demo.arcade.software/dVvM0eWdGjN7bVhxSwJr?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;"></iframe></div>

+### What does a render blocking mean?

+A render blocking resource is one which will stop the browser from rendering anything on the screen, until the resource is fully download and processed by the browser.

+An example of this is a `<script/>` within the `<head>` of an HTML document.
+When loaded, the browser will want to load this script entirely before rendering content as it assumes it may need something from that script to render.
+If this is not the case, you can add the `defer` or `async` attribute to the script in order to reduce or eliminate render blocking.

+Sentry captures a resources render blocking status using the `resource.render_blocking_status` property in the [PerformanceResourceTiming Api](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming/renderBlockingStatus).

 ### Resource Parameterization